RevHero/RevHero/README.md

  - Navigate to the folder "app/Config/seed_admin.php"
  - Edit the default Admin credentials and database credentials
  - Run the PHP file in the terminal **php seed_admin.php**

-### Bootstrap Configuration ###
- - Edit the bootstrap settings on "app/Config/bootstrap.php" for the "define('SUB_FOLDER', '');"
- - Add the project folder name followed by "/" for the "SUB_FOLDER"

 ### Setting up the Mandril & IPInfoDB credentials ###
  - Navigate to the "app/Config/core.php"